syasu916/demoDropInDeploy/README.md

 # demoDropInDeploy

-Creates a basic Checkout page for the User to enter their payment information using the Adyen Web Dropin.
+Creates a basic Checkout page for the user to enter their payment information using the Adyen Web Dropin.

 ## Description
 This project uses NodeJS to perform the backend server calls to Adyens Payments platform.
 The front end is a very basic HTML page that renders Adyens Dropin using a <script> tag